Bottleneck Transformer-Based Approach for Improved Automatic STOI Score Prediction: Experiments and Results

 \subsection{Results and Discussion}

-In this study, our findings revealed a higher correlation between the ground truth STOI and the predicted STOI scores of the model.
-PS-I row is not applicable to the baseline architecture and is therefore not shown in \autoref{tab:seen} and \autoref{tab:unseen2}.
+In this study, our findings revealed a higher correlation between the ground truth STOI and the predicted STOI scores using the proposed model over the baseline.
+The average and standard deviation across the 5 folds are shown in \autoref{tab:seen}, \autoref{tab:unseen1}, \autoref{tab:unseen2}, \autoref{tab:noise_count_mse_lcc} and \autoref{tab:snr_mse_lcc}.

+\autoref{tab:param_count} shows the count of trainable parameters across every feature used.
+It can be seen that the proposed model consistently had fewer parameters than the baseline model across all features.

-\autoref{tab:seen} presents the performance on the Seen test set.
-We compared the performance of two models: STOI-Net and our proposed model, using five different features: Wav2Vec2, Hubert, PS-I, PS-II and PS-III.
+\autoref{tab:seen} shows the performance on the Seen test set with the cells in bold indicating the highest performance for a metric.
 The proposed model consistently outperformed the baseline on the seen set.
-Our proposed model achieved the highest LCC $(93.95\pm0.26)$ and SRCC $(93.89\pm0.42)$ values, along with the lowest MSE $(0.0064\pm0.0003)$.
+The proposed model achieved the highest LCC $(94.63\pm0.52)$ and SRCC $(95.88\pm0.29)$ values, along with the lowest MSE $(0.0059\pm0.0007)$.

-\autoref{tab:unseen1} shows the performance of the proposed architecture on the Unseen test set with different types of input features.
-The performance on the Unseen test set was evaluated using the same models and feature extractors. \autoref{tab:unseen1} and \autoref{tab:unseen2} shows that the proposed model generally showed better performance than STOI-Net, even on unseen data, which highlights its robustness and generalizability.
+\autoref{tab:unseen1} shows the performance of the proposed architecture on the Unseen test set with different types of input features and \autoref{tab:unseen2} shows that of the baseline.
+The cells in bold shows the higher performing model for a given metric. \autoref{tab:unseen1} and \autoref{tab:unseen2} show that the proposed model performed better than the baseline, even on unseen data, which highlights its robustness and generalizability.

-The performance on PS-I features are slightly low; it is probably because the model became too simple (0.31 M parameters) to capture the underlying information present in the spectrogram.
+The performance on PS-I features are slightly low; it is probably because the model became too simple (~0.33 M parameters) to capture the underlying information present in the spectrogram.
 By incorporating SSL features, the model demonstrates enhanced performance compared to the baseline.
-The proposed model shows similar results to the baseline with the PS-II features.
-The highest performance across the various test sets is observed with the PS-III features.
-It can be seen that in most cases the LCC and SRCC values for the proposed model are higher if not the same compared to the baseline.
-Across all languages and feature types, the proposed architecture gives average LCC, SRCC and MSE of $81.108\pm1.480$, $81.249\pm1.628$ and $0.0225\pm0.0022$ respectively compared to the baseline values of $75.408\pm3.457$, $76.178\pm3.696$ and $0.0249\pm0.0040$ respectively. \\
+The proposed model shows similar results to the baseline with the PS-II features as with PS-I. The highest performance across the various test sets is observed with the PS-III features for the proposed model.
+The baseline model showed the highest performance with PS-II as is to be expected.
+It can be seen that the proposed performs better with PS-III features compared to the baseline with PS-II features.
+This gain also comes with a reduction in the number of parameters from $~1.19$M to $~0.67$M. Across all languages and feature types, the proposed architecture gives average LCC, SRCC and MSE of $82.890\pm2.013$, $83.833\pm2.349$ and $0.0195\pm0.0027$, respectively, compared to the baseline counterparts $80.328\pm3.123$, $81.948\pm3.001$ and $0.0212\pm0.0042$, respectively.